-Furniture and equipment
+Furniture and equipment 3-10 years Software 3-5 years

-3-10 years

-8. Net Position
+7. Net Position

 Net position represents the difference between assets and liabilities.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition or construction of those assets.
 Net position is reported as restricted when there are limitations imposed on their use either through legislation or through external restrictions imposed by creditors, grantors, laws or regulations from other governments.